musimathicslab/MarcoSmiles_Double_Leap/MarcoSmilesPortable/README.md

 2. Create a new project of type `Class Library(.NET Standard)`.
 3. Copy and paste the content of the file `Midi_Library_File.cs` placed in `MarcoSmilesPortable/dlls`.
 4. Build the project and locate the dll created (the path can be found in the output console).
-5. Install [pythonnet](https://github.com/pythonnet/pythonnet) with the following command.
+5. Copy the `MidiLib.dll` in the `MarcoSmilesPortable/dlls` folder.
+6. You can use it in a Python script in this way.
      ```
-    pip install pythonnet
-     ```
-6. Copy the `MidiLib.dll` in the `MarcoSmilesPortable/dlls` folder.
-7. You can use it in a Python script in this way.
-     ```
    import clr
    clr.AddReference('dlls/MidiLib')
    from MidiLib import MidiClass
    ```
    Where MidiLib is the name of the dll file (_and of the namespace_) and MidiClass is the name of the class that you want to import.
-8. At this point you can instantiate an object of that class in this way and access to all the public methods.
+7. At this point you can instantiate an object of that class in this way and access to all the public methods.
    ```
    Midi = MidiClass()
    ```